joana-mendonca/joana-mendonca/README.md

 #### 🌱 On the Side:

-- Side Quests: I have a passion for traveling 🚃 and exploring new sights 🏞️.
+- Side Quests: I have a passion for travelling 🚃 and sightseeing 🏞️.
 Currently, I'm diving deeper into photography 📷 to capture and preserve the beauty of the incredible places I visited.
 - Nature and Sports: I’m all about outdoor sports when the weather’s nice.
 When it’s rainy, catch me lifting weights or doing Pilates—no in-between!
 And if you spot me running… well, run alongside me because something’s definitely chasing us!
 - Fantasy Enthusiast: If it involves mythical creatures 🐉 or epic fantasy, I’m all in.
 Fantasy worlds are a big source of inspiration for me, whether through books, movies, games or art.